Cloudy030/cs511_delta/README.md

   - Graph
     - Showing line or graph for per capita CO2 emissions from selected country and material (percapitaemission_graph.html)

+## Models in the application
+The database model comprises 5 main Class objects
+- Year
+  - This table refers to the dates in years where the CO2 emission of each country is considered
+  - The objects in the Year table were populated by iterating from the range 1996-2021 and this wll be used mainly for handling search/filtering requests
+- Country
+  - This table shows the countries and locations where the CO2 emissions from the different elements are produced
+- Total Emission
+  - This table gives the total emission of CO2 produced by the different sources i.e. coal, gas, oil, cement production in a country in a year
+- PerCapita Emission
+  - This table refers to the breakdown of the CO2 emission percapita per country within the years considered
+- Source
+  - This table provides the source where all the values gathered for CO2 emissions for the different elements for a country in a given year
+The objects for tables other than the Year were parsed from the csv files in the data directory.
+The parse program was written so that it deletes existing tables in the database and creates them again when run

 ## Basic setup of the virtual environment
 A virtual environment with Python version 3.10.7 is created.
 Run the following code in the terminal inside the project folder to setup the required virtual environment.